Perioperative Paclitaxel for Stomach Cancer

 The trial does not specify if you need to stop taking your current medications.
 However, it mentions that targeted therapy and immunotherapy may be continued, so it's best to discuss your specific medications with the trial team.

-Is paclitaxel generally safe for humans?
+Is there any evidence suggesting that paclitaxel is likely to be safe for humans?

 Brian Badgwell, MD